If the universe decides to declare that these right now are the good ol' days,

 A confession of our desires and a dagger to our fears posing as a piece of fiction

-These are the brief seconds and dragging days that will build our libraries
+These are the brief seconds and dragging days that will build our library collection

-Whisper secrets in the dark, play telephone through the years
+Whispering secrets in the dark, playing telephone through the years

 If you ever find yourself venturing onto my street to see that my lights are still on,

-Make me this pinky promise before I'm all the way grown-up and gone
+Make me a promise before I'm grown-up and gone -

 That you'll hit the buzzer, come inside, and climb up the stairs